amiceli/vitest-cucumber/README.md

 Currently it generates `TS` file, if you need more options open an issue ;).

-`lang` is for language used in feature file.
+`lang` allow to specify which lang is used in feature file.
+Required if you don't use `en` language.

 ## [Docs](https://vitest-cucumber.miceli.click/)